ant-tinyjs/tinyjs-plugin-particles/README.md

 # tinyjs-plugin-particles

-> A really fast version of the Container built solely for speed
+> A really fast type of the Container built solely for speed

 ## 查看demo